ronnix/oneid/README.rst

 Make a note of the short hexadecimal number in the response (``<rand>``), as you will need to use it in the next command.

-It is recommended that you then wait for at least 12 blocks before the first update the name.
+It is then recommended that you wait for at least 12 blocks before you first update the name:

 .. code-block::